What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Gas density distribution

 \section{Gas density distribution}

 Figure \ref{fig:pdf_200pc} shows the mass-weighted density distribution within 100 pc of the minimum of the potential.
 The contribution of the cold neutral medium (CNM), the lukewarm neutral medium (LNM) and the warm neutral medium (WNM), determined with the same temperature thresholds as in \cite{colmanRoleTurbulenceSetting2025}, are shown, as well as the contribution of the gravity-driven gas.
+In details, the gas below 250 K is considered to be CNM, while the gas above 3000 K is considered WMN.
+The gas in between is LMN.
 The mass of gravity-dominated gas in each cell is computed from the fraction of gravity-dominated tracers in that cell.
 There is not a clear power-law tail in the cold gas, which consistent with our conclusion that gravity does not drive the mass flows at the scales probed by our simulation.